 Today, I’m gonna share the fabulous food and some of the decorations.
 All the food was inspired by the different princesses and their stories.

-Aurora’s Castles(Vanilla/Strawberry Lemonade Pushpops) and Cinderella’s Glass Slippers (Vanilla and Chocolate Buttercream Cupcakes with Glass Slipper Fondant Toppers from Edible Details).
+Aurora’s Castles(Vanilla/Strawberry Lemonade Pushpops using plastic cake push-up holders) and Cinderella’s Glass Slippers (Vanilla and Chocolate Buttercream Cupcakes with Glass Slipper Fondant Toppers from Edible Details).

 Sugar Cookies with each princess’ portrait from SweetArts Sweets)